jonaslu/sider/README.md

 Snapshots are dumps exported from another database.
 The canonical example is getting a dump from production to work on some bug locally.

-Redis accepts dump.rdb files, postgres and mariadb accepts the contents of the data-dir.
+Redis accepts dump.rdb files, postgres, mariadb and mongodb accepts the contents of the data-dir.

 See the [wiki](https://github.com/jonaslu/sider/wiki/Copy-a-live-postgres-database)